Johse/powerload-utilities/README.md

 ![image](Images/pL-DLG-IDB.Load.Files.png)

+Files of a second run with the same filename in the same folder will be skipped with a warining.
+In the log files these files can be found with the tag "WARN".
 Incase one of the parameters is not set correctly the utility will stop and show an error message in the command line window.

 ### Logging